Merlion Programme 2026

 Evaluation criteria

-• Scientific quality of the project and the teams,
+• The scientific quality of the project and of the teams,

-• Involvement of young researchers, especially PhDs or post-docs,
+• The active involvement of young researchers, especially PhDs and post-docs,

-• Value of the collaboration and the complementarity of the French and foreign teams,
+• The value of the collaboration and the complementarity of the French and Singaporean teams,

-• Relevant expertise of the French and Singaporean teams involved,
+• The relevance of the expertise of the French and Singaporean teams involved,

 Eligible proposals will be subject to two separate scientific evaluations by each of the two sides.

-For the French side, the Delegation for European and International Affairs (DAEI) Ministry of Higher Education and Research will undertake the scientific evaluation of the proposals.
+For the French side, the Delegation for European and International Affairs (DAEI) of the Ministry for Higher Education and Research will undertake the scientific evaluation of the proposals.

 For the Singaporean side, the proposals will be evaluated by the respective partner universities: National University of Singapore (NUS), Nanyang Technological University, Singapore (NTU), Singapore Management University (SMU), the Singapore University of Technology and Design (SUTD), and A*STAR (Agency for Science, Technology and Research).

-A joint committee of experts and institutions from both countries will select the projects based on the :
+A joint committee of experts and institutions from both countries will select the proposals based on the:

 • scientific evaluations conducted by both parties,

-• strategic advice of the French and Singaporean experts of the committee.
+• strategic advice of the French and Singaporean experts of the committee.ommittee.

 The Merlion programme is based on co-funding.
-The Embassy of France in Singapore will provide the French coordinator with a budget for which spending will be implemented by the Campus France Agency, and the Singaporean partner (research institution or university) will provide to the Singaporean coordinator a budget whose expenditure will be managed by the institution.
+The Embassy of France in Singapore will provide the French coordinator with a budget which spending will be overseen by the Campus France Agency.
+The Singaporean partner (research institution or university) will provide to the Singaporean coordinator a budget whose expenditure will be managed by the institution.

-On the French side, the funding is given on an annual basis, and must be used between 1 January and 31 December of the year in question and cannot be carried over to the next financial year.
+On the French side, funding is provided on an annual basis, and must be used between 1 January and 31 December 2026.
+The funding cannot be carried over to the next financial year.

 The availability of the funding for a second year is subject to the: